 Politics and a Plunge into Darkness for Tony Halme

 Four months after being elected to Parliament, Halme’s life appeared ideal: he was enjoying political success, continued fame, and even contemplated a run for president.
 But the summer of 2003 would begin Halme’s inexorable plunge into darkness.
-It all began on the night of Thursday, July 3rd, 2003, when Halme combined heavy drinking with taking massive quantities of amphetamines.
+It all began on the night of Thursday, Jul.
+3, 2003, when Halme combined heavy drinking with taking massive quantities of amphetamines.
 He was suspected by on-lookers of driving drunk to his apartment in Helsinki.
 When he arrived home, he and his wife Katja began an argument that would last into the early morning.
-At 7:00 AM on July 4th, apartment residents heard the sound of a pistol firing in the Halmes’ apartment.
-Police would later confirm Tony had pulled the trigger; thankfully no one was hit by the bullet.
-After the gunshot, the argument between Tony and Katja escalated prompting the police to surround the couple’s apartment.
+At 7:00 AM on Jul.
+4, apartment residents heard the sound of a pistol firing in the Halmes’ apartment.
+Police would later confirm Tony had pulled the trigger; thankfully, no one was hit by the bullet.
+After the gunshot, Tony and Katja’s argument escalated, prompting the police to surround the couple’s apartment.
 Eventually, an ambulance would arrive at 10:00 AM and haul Tony away to a hospital.

 For a politician whose messaging focused on strengthening law and order and demanding tighter controls on drugs, Halme especially looked like a hypocrite.
 Strangely, despite his four-month prison sentence, Halme was still elected to Helsinki Council in the fall of 2004.
 Katja would be granted a divorce in 2005 (she would later write a tell-all biography, which detailed a time when Tony threatened her with an ax).
 When not in prison, Halme fuelled further controversy by beating up a guy at a hamburger stand (charges were not filed) and drawing a parliamentary reprimand by declaring, during a parliamentary speech: "every single pedophile should get their nuts cut off, get punched in the ass with a pin, and thrown into a dungeon for the rest of their life."